noelbundick/config-analyzer/README.md

 # Overview

-`aza` is a console app that evaluates rules against an Azure configuration to perform semantic analysis.
+`azca` is a console app that evaluates rules against an Azure configuration to perform semantic analysis.
 It is capable of analyzing complex configurations that span multiple resources and helps developers with remediation by providing direct links to product documentation.

 - Rule types:
   - [ARM Template](/docs/rules-armTemplate.md)